Culver Academies: Facilities

-Culver Academies was expanded with the addition of the 47,000 sq. ft.
-Huffington Library on October 1, 1993.
-The building provides a southern terminus to the academic quadrangle while affording library patrons a view of Lake Maxinkuckee.
-It houses a collection of approximately 55,000 volumes and the academies' information technology resources.
+The 47,000-sq.-ft.
+Huffington Library opened on October 1, 1993.
+The building provides a southern terminus to the academic quadrangle; it has views of Lake Maxinkuckee.
+It houses a collection of about 55,000 volumes and the academies' information technology resources.

 Henderson Arena is home to Culver Military Academy and Culver Girls Academy hockey teams.

 On October 5, 2012, Culver dedicated the White-Devries Rowing Center for the men's and women's crew teams.

-On February 9, 2022, it was announced that Culver Military Academy alumnus George Roberts '62 has donated $65 million to the construction of Roberts Residential Quadrangle that will replace the existing Main, North, and East barracks.
+In 2022, Culver Military Academy alumnus George Roberts '62 donated $65 million to replace the Main, North, and East barracks with Roberts Residential Quadrangle.